-In addition to a tide tracker, the watch includes a compass, a thermometer (capable of measuring both air and water temperature), and a night-light for illumination in the dark.
+In addition to a tide tracker, the watch includes a compass, a thermometer (capable of measuring both air and water temperature), and a nightlight for illumination in the dark.

-Garmin Quatix 5 Marine Watch With Fish Calendar
+Garmin Quatix 5 with Fish Calendar

 Garmin is a company that specializes in GPS devices.
 They designed the Quatix 5 specifically for the water and have made it compatible with on-boat computers so that you can receive data about water depth, speed, and wind right to your wrist.
 This is the ultimate marine watch, especially if you use other Garmin GPS products (chart plotters, etc)